CedricDia/Leka_RecognitionApps/README.md

 <H2 align="center">LEKA – IMU Mouvements Recognition </H2>

-This repository contains the different apps created to recognize a mouvement by the IMU LSM6DSOX and every apps documentations as well.
+This repository contains the different apps created to recognize a mouvement by the IMU LSM6DSOX and each app documentations as well.

 - <b>Record IMU App </b> - This application allows to register classes logs that the decision tree will recognize with the LSM6DSOX's Data of the robot Leka which has the spike lk_imu_app running.